heiner/heiner.github.com/_posts/2020-09-08-more-linear-regression-capm.markdown

 ## Fama & French (1993): More factors.

+By the 1980s, research
-During the 1980s at the latest, research into financial economics noticed that certain segments of the market outperformed other sections, and thus the market as a whole, on average.
+into financial economics had noticed that certain segments of the market outperformed other segments, and thus the market as a whole, on average.
 There are several possible explanations for this effect with different implications for the future.
 For example: Are these segments of the market just inherently riskier such that rational traders